October Health – 2025 Report

 How mental health affects the Female demographic differently

-Women often face disparities in pay and promotion opportunities compared to their male counterparts, leading to stress related to career advancement. -
+1. Workplace Inequality: Women often face pay gaps and fewer promotion opportunities compared to men, leading to stress and feelings of undervaluation.

 Data from October Health